ilinkMathew/PokeApp/docs/readme-api.md

 }
 ```

 The `flavor_text_entries` is an arrray of flavor_text.
-So for the requirement we need to filter the array by browser language and choose the first entry from the filtered array
+So for the requirement we need to filter the array by `en` language and choose the first entry from the filtered array

 ### Shakespeare Translator API